eduvpn/documentation/FROM_2_TO_3.md

 ## Backup

-It is important to make backups of the configuration files as they will help you with configuring the 3.x server.
+It is important to make backups of the configuration files and database as they will help you with configuring/restoring the 3.x server.
 Those files are:

 * `/etc/vpn-user-portal/config.php`
 * `/etc/vpn-server-api/config.php`
 * `/etc/vpn-server-node/config.php`

+As for the database files:

+* `/var/lib/vpn-user-portal/db.sqlite`
+* `/var/lib/vpn-server-api/db.sqlite`

 Copy them to a safe location.
 If you made any other manual changes to any of the configuration files, you MUST make a backup of this file as well, e.g.: